-We are experts on using advanced mathematical modelling frameworks, especially the TIMES energy system model generator and the heat and power model Balmorel.
+We are experts in using advanced mathematical modelling frameworks, especially the TIMES energy system model and the heat and power model Balmorel.

-We have developed the Danish Bioresource model (DK-BioRes) that features a compilation of data on all biomass resources available in the agriculture, aquaculture, and forestry sectors of Denmark.
+We have developed the Danish Bioresource model (DK-BioRes) which compiles data on all biomass resources available in Denmark’s agriculture, aquaculture, and forestry sectors.

 When relevant, we use tools such as CGE modelling, Spreadsheet models, Land-use, and air pollution health impact analysis.
-We have developed a special tool for dividing global CO2 between countries, the carbon budget tool, and for looking at tradeoffs between economic and technical development, IPAT(D).
+We have developed a special tool for dividing global CO2 between countries, the carbon budget tool, and for studying tradeoffs between economic and technical development, IPAT(D).

 The TIMES model framework

 The TIMES model is internationally recognized and developed under The Energy Technology Systems Analysis Program (ETSAP).
-ETSAP is one of the longest-running Technology Collaboration Programme of the International Energy Agency (IEA).
-ETSAP currently has as contracting parties 21 countries, and one private sector sponsor.
+ETSAP is one of the longest-running technology collaboration programs under the International Energy Agency (IEA).
+ETSAP currently has 21 countries as contracting parties and one private sector sponsor.

-The TIMES energy system model offers solutions for the compilation of long-term energy scenarios and in-depth national, multi-country, and global energy and environmental analyses.
-It can assist in the design of least-cost pathways for sustainable energy systems.
-It is ideally suited for the preparation of Long-Term Energy Strategies (LTES), Low-Emissions Development Strategies (LEDS), and Intended Nationally Determined Contributions (INDC) as well as Nationally Determined Contributions (NDC) roadmaps.
+TIMES models are ideally suited for the preparation of Long-Term Energy Strategies (LTES), Low-Emissions Development Strategies (LEDS), and Intended Nationally Determined Contributions (INDC) as well as Nationally Determined Contributions (NDC) roadmaps.
 The model has been used as a starting point in several countries to underpin their NDC analyses.

 We use the model in two ways.
 In the top-down approach, the model designates the optimal path to a certain goal.
 For example, net zero emissions in 2050 on country level.
-In the bottom-up approach, the model is used to test the impact of new policies such as a CO2 tax or obligatory installation of solar panels.
+In the bottom-up approach, the model can test the impact of new policies such as a CO2 tax or the phasing out of biomass.

 Tailored and updated TIMES Models